upbound/configuration-aws-eks-castai/README.md

     }
 EOF

-# Configure the AWS Provider to use the secret:
+# Configure the CAST AI Provider to use the secret:
 kubectl apply -f examples/castai-default-provider.yaml
 ```